-The Board of Directors and senior executives of Loblaw Companies Limited are committed to strong corporate governance practices and believe they contribute to the effective management of the Company and its achievement of strategic and operational objectives.
+The Board of Directors and senior executives of Loblaw Companies Limited are committed to strong corporate governance practices as a foundation to the effective management of the Company and its achievement of strategic, financial, and operational objectives.

 The Governance Committee regularly reviews the Company's corporate governance practices to ensure they reflect evolving best practices in a rapidly changing environment.